davegallant/site/content/blog/watching-youtube-in-private/index.md

 The layout is simple, and **JavaScript is not required**.

 I started using [yewtu.be](https://yewtu.be) as my primary client for watching videos.
-I subscribe to several YouTube channels and I prefer the interface invidiuous provides due to its simplicity.
+I subscribe to several YouTube channels and I prefer the interface Invidious provides due to its simplicity.
 It's also nice to be in control of my search and watch history.

 A few days ago, yewtu.be went down briefly, and that motivated me enough to self-host invidious.
 There are several other hosted instances listed [here](https://docs.invidious.io/instances/), but being able to easily backup my own instance (including subscriptions and watch history) is more compelling in my case.